womp07/womp07/README.md

 - 🌍 Goal: build a cyber security career in canada or USA and to grind

-- 🚀 Projects: some school  lab-works in python/Html5/Css3/JS
+- 🚀 Projects: some school  lab-works in python/Html5/Css3/JS (more professional projects soon)